Kingdom O' Magic: Themes

 The game, penned by television writer Alan Silberberg, is filled with surreal humor.
 For instance, the instruction manual claims that the game was "First published in 1876 under the title '101 fun things To Do with Trolls'.
-However the version on CD-ROM is specially calibrated for short people with red hair."
+However, the version on CD-ROM is specially calibrated for short people with red hair."

 It was designed by Fergus McNeill.
 As in his previous games, Bored of the Rings and The Boggit, the game parodies J. R. R. Tolkien's Middle-earth.
 Various elements in the games are parodies of Middle-earth characters and locations, such as "The High Steward of Minar Tragedy, Don Elrondo of Rivendull and Queen Galadrag of De-Lorean.

-The game's closing credits sequence plays the theme to the 1970s British cartoon Roobarb, but there appears to be no other relationship between the works.
+The closing credits sequence plays the theme to the 1970s British cartoon Roobarb, but there appears to be no other relationship between the works.

 Plot

-Beginning the game, the player can select between two protagonists: Thidney the Lizard Bloke (voiced by John Sessions) or Shah-Ron the Girlie (voiced by Lani Minella) from planet Comely.
-According to the on-screen descriptions, Thidney is skilled at combat whereas Shah-Ron is skilled at magic.
+In the beginning, the player can choose between two protagonists: Thidney the Lizard Bloke (voiced by John Sessions) or Shah-Ron the Girlie (voiced by Lani Minella) from planet Comely.
+According to the on-screen descriptions, Thidney is skilled in combat and Shah-Ron is skilled in magic.